-- (a) Where ARTC prepares a Concept Assessment Report under section 8, it will use reasonable endeavours to ensure the report complies with sub-section (b) unless agreed otherwise with the RCG, HVCCC or an Applicant (as applicable). - (b) The objective of the Concept Assessment Report will be to provide reasons for it.
-This will enable Access Holders to, among other things, conduct a preliminary assessment of the potential costs, benefits and risk involved and unless ARTC and the RCG, HVCCC or an Applicant (as applicable) agrees otherwise, will include an indicative assessment of:

-Access Holders with full details of the concept assessment and the

-- (i) project objectives; - (ii) broad cost estimates and associated benefits; - (iii) preliminary financial analysis; - (iv) preliminary risk assessment; and - (v) indicative timeframes for the development and the delivery of the project. - (c) At the time ARTC submits a Concept Assessment Report to the RCG, ARTC will advise whether it intends to fund the project feasibility stage of the project, subject to project feasibility being endorsed by the RCG. - (d) ARTC may seek endorsement from the RCG to proceed to project feasibility.
-Endorsement to proceed to project feasibility would include: - endorsement of any variation to the estimated costs endorsed under section 8.2 or ARTC's costs of preparing the Concept Assessment Report for the HVCCC or an Applicant (as applicable), incurred in undertaking concept assessment; - (ii) endorsement for ARTC's estimated costs and proposed timeframe to undertake project feasibility, to be included in the RAB or expensed in the year incurred.
+- (a) Where ARTC prepares a Concept Assessment Report under section 8, it will use reasonable endeavours to ensure the report complies with sub-section (b) unless agreed otherwise with the RCG, HVCCC or an Applicant (as applicable). - (b) The objective of the Concept Assessment Report will be to enable a preliminary assessment of the potential costs, benefits and risk involved and unless ARTC and the RCG, HVCCC or an Applicant (as applicable) agrees otherwise, will include an indicative assessment of: - (i) project objectives; - (ii) broad cost estimates and associated benefits; - (iii) preliminary financial analysis; - (iv) preliminary risk assessment; and - (v) indicative timeframes for the development and the delivery of the project. - (c) At the time ARTC submits a Concept Assessment Report to the RCG, ARTC will advise whether it intends to fund the project feasibility stage of the project, subject to project feasibility being endorsed by the RCG. - (d) ARTC may seek endorsement from the RCG to proceed to project feasibility.
+Endorsement to proceed to project feasibility would include: - (i) endorsement of any variation to the estimated costs endorsed under section 8.2 or ARTC's costs of preparing the Concept Assessment Report for the HVCCC or an Applicant (as applicable), incurred in undertaking concept assessment: - (ii) endorsement for ARTC's estimated costs and proposed timeframe to undertake project feasibility, to be included in the RAB or expensed in the year incurred.